-The MedeaWiz® Sprite® is a High Definition digital video repeater capable of HD 1080p HDMI output.
+The MedeaWiz[®] Sprite[®] is a High Definition digital video repeater capable of HD 1080p HDMI output with high quality stereo audio.
 It has a direct trigger input and a 2-way communications serial port.
-The Sprite® will play a video or audio file in a circular loop, repeating when power is applied.
-It will play a different video or audio file on a trigger input or serial command, and then return to the looping file.
+The Sprite[®] will play a video or audio file in a circular loop, repeating when power is applied.
+It will play different video or audio files by a trigger input or serial command, and then return to the looping file.

-The Sprite® has no black space when looping or changing files.
-It will hold the last frame of video until the first frame displays.
+The Sprite[®] has no black space when looping or changing files.
+It will hold the last frame of video until the first frame quickly displays.